SolarPH/UCR-Rig-Website/index.md

 - [Setting up and Running the Importer](ManualPages/importer-setup.md)

 ---UCR ObjectBinder---
-- None at the moment...
+- Accessing objects from a shortcut

 ---Mesh Set---
-- None at the moment...
+- Turning on Subsurface Scattering

 ---Bone Set---
 - None at the moment...